vivek1729/io-2012-slides/README.md

 io-2012-slides
 ==============

-Markdown template for the google IO 2012 slide deck
+Markdown slide show builder.
+Currently I have used the Markdown template for google IO 2012 slide deck.

 In the original [source code](https://code.google.com/p/io-2012-slides/source/) for the slidedeck, there is a markdown template which is based on python.